 We rely more than ever on digital goods and services, from online meeting tools to fitness tracking, from e-commerce sites to health and wellness apps, and everything else in between, in a world where social distance and remote work is the new standard.
 In part, user interface designers have developed the interactive interfaces that make up our everyday lives; the individuals who ensure that these products not only look fantastic but that they are also intuitive, open, and inclusive.
 Just by looking at the world around us, and the various interfaces, we communicate with daily, the need for UI designers is evident.

 Any software or website takes a theme and carries theme and its all UI design elements forward to all of the platforms, be it web, desktop, or mobile.
-In 2021 to how to get into UI design, you will need to keep the following trends in mind:
+In 2023, to get into UI design, you will need to keep the following trends in mind:

 - Sophisticated, large typography

 - Real-life images

 - Bright Colors

 - Colorful,blurred backgrounds